Key takeaways:

 The CPM offers many benefits that can significantly enhance the effectiveness of project management.

-• CPM provides a clear visualization of the project timeline.
+- CPM provides a clear visualization of the project timeline.
 It usually looks like a flowchart.
 By illustrating the sequence and duration of each task, the CPM allows project managers to gain a comprehensive understanding of the project’s flow, making it easier to plan and manage resources effectively.

-• CPM clearly identifies critical tasks.
+- CPM clearly identifies critical tasks.
 This not only helps in prioritizing tasks but also allows for the proactive management of potential delays.
-By understanding which jobs have the flexibility to be delayed without affecting the overall timeline, project managers can better manage changes or issues that arise during the project life cycle.
+By understanding which jobs have the flexibility to be delayed without affecting the overall timeline, project managers can better manage changes or issues that arise during the project lifecycle.

-• CPM aids in risk identification and mitigation.
+- CPM aids in risk identification and mitigation.
 Highlighting the critical path allows project managers to foresee potential bottlenecks or delays and proactively mitigate these risks.
 This can lead to a significant reduction in project downtime and associated costs.

-• CPM promotes better communication within the project team.
+- CPM promotes better communication within the project team.
 With a clear visual representation of the project’s timeline, team members can better understand their roles, responsibilities, and the impact of their tasks on the overall project.
 This can lead to improved collaboration, efficiency, and overall project success.

-How to calculate the critical path of a project
+How to find a project’s critical path

 Step 1: Identify all tasks required to complete the project

 Start by listing all the functions or activities that need to be completed for the project’s successful conclusion, also known as a work breakdown structure.
-When created thoroughly, the work breakdown structure is a roadmap that guides a team when completing projects — whether simple or complex.
-Here’s a powerful work breakdown structure example from Wrike.
+When created thoroughly, the work breakdown structure is a roadmap that guides a team when completing projects, whether simple or complex.

 Step 2: Determine the sequence of tasks